SAAF-Developers/saaf/README.md

-# Static Android Analysis Framework (SAAF) - A static analyzer for Android apk files.
+# Static Android Analysis Framework (SAAF)

+Suprise!
+It is a static analyzer for Android apk files.

-SAAF has several features:
+## Features:

 It supports Program Slicing on smali code.
 It offers several quick-checks to check if some given app makes uses of certain features (eg, uses classloaders, calls a method of interest, contains likely patched code, ...).